edburns/azure-docs/articles/openshift/howto-deploy-java-openliberty-app.md

 ### Prepare OpenLibertyApplication yaml file

-Because we use the Open Liberty Operator to manage Open Liberty applications, we need to create an instance of its *Custom Resource Definition*, of type "OpenLibertyApplication".
+Because we use the Open Liberty Operator to manage Liberty applications, we need to create an instance of its *Custom Resource Definition*, of type "OpenLibertyApplication".
 The Operator will then take care of all aspects of managing the OpenShift resources required for deployment.

 1. Open the following resource definition file, which is located at `<path-to-repo>/2-simple/openlibertyapplication.yaml`: